tuenut/celeryDemo/README.md

+# Celery demo project

 That project demonstrating setup, use and development with celery step by step.

 As broker we use redis.
-In some purposes we use redis==3.2.0 for python.
+Due some purposes we use redis==3.2.0 for python.

-Also use loguru for logging.
+Also, we use loguru for logging.

 ## Instructions

-### Fisrst steps with Celery
+### First steps with Celery

 1) To run redis in docker execute:
 ```shell